 In this article, we’ll give you a run-down of how things are done in the Netherlands and what you can do to turn this time into a great experience.

 Assuming everything goes well, midwives will be your primary care providers when having a baby in the Netherlands.
 In fact, as soon as you find out you’re pregnant you should choose a midwifery clinic that’s most convenient for you.
 Yes, even if you want a hospital birth with an epidural.
 A midwife can refer you to a hospital if necessary but you’ll need to get in touch with her first.

 If there is a medium risk, you may be sent to a doctor for more tests before being sent back to your midwife for the remainder of your pregnancy.

 If there is a much bigger issue, you will have to go to a doctor.
 Most OBGYNs work at the hospitals, not private practices and you’ll probably see a different one at every visit.

 If it’s a doctor you prefer, try a slightly different route: ask your GP to refer you to an OBGYN if your midwife doesn’t want to do that.
 Remember, midwives are great but they’re not for everyone and some women will just feel safer with a doctor.

 Getting the care provider that you wish for your pregnancy is your right so don’t be afraid to speak up.
-You can visit a gynecologist by yourself but then your visits won’t be covered by insurance.
+You can visit a gynecologist by yourself but then your visits won’t be covered by health insurance in the Netherlands.
 Another way is to ask around for an expat-friendly hospital in your area that will take you in for check-ups.

 Ultrasounds, check-ups, and tests, oh my!

-With midwives, your first appointment will be around 12 weeks into the pregnancy, based on the date of your last period.
+With midwives, your first appointment will be before 12 weeks into the pregnancy, based on the date of your last period.
 The midwives will ask for your medical history and determine your due date with an ultrasound.
 Your appointments will start at being every four weeks but as you get further along, they will get closer together.